 For example, it could have a distinct label or highlight color …

 (Featured posts can appear differently than other posts)

 Here’s the same sticky post with another WordPress theme …

 (Sticky posts can appear differently from other posts)

 Your blog post will stay sticky for as long as you like.

 To unstick a post, navigate to the Posts screen and select the ‘Sticky’ link on the Posts menu to return all posts that have been assigned as sticky …

 (Click on ‘Quick Edit’)

-Alternatively, when editing content in an existing post, you can unstick your post by clicking on Publish > Visibility: Public > Edit …
+Alternatively, when editing content in an existing blog post, you can unstick your post by clicking on Publish > Visibility: Public > Edit …

-(Post publish box – Visibility > Edit)
+(Post publish section – Visibility settings)